 Capital is also a financial word referring to, in a nutshell, the money a person or business has, not including debts.
 But wait, there's more!
 A capital letter starts a sentence or a proper noun, like the capital V for Virginia.
-It's also a crime that carries with it the severest penalty (life in prison or execution):
+It's also a crime that carries with it the severest penalty (life in prison or execution).
+Here are some examples:

 If you want to sound like a British spy, use capital to mean excellent, first rate, or really important:

 In the realm of amateur fruit growing, on the other hand — a realm now daily widening — dwarf fruit trees are of capital importance.
 (F.A.
 Waugh)

 A capitol (with an o) is a building that houses a government's legislative branch.
 When capitol is capitalized (ahem), it refers to the Capitol Building in Washington, D.C., that is home to U.S. Senators and Representatives.
 It's located on — where else? — Capitol Hill.

 Remember that capitol with an o refers to a certain type of building that usually has a dome, then you'll know that in all other cases you want capital with an a.